-You have to have full control over him, even when he is superbly trained.
+- You have to have full control over them, even when they are superbly trained.

 How to groom a horse

-If someone isn’t riding the horse every day, you can skip some of the care procedures.
+If someone isn’t riding the horse every day, you can skip some of the care procedures every so often.

-There are two main elements to grooming a horse:
+There are 2 main elements to grooming a horse:

 - Brushing the coat